 - Large mistake, low visibility – speak to the people involved, change procedures and consider performance couselings for those who are most responsible for the problem.

-Mistakes can lead to deeper relationships
+Correcting mistakes leads to deeper relationships

 Mistakes create opportunities to improve the company and help employees grow in their performance and skill.
 If the mistake involves customers, they remember what you did in the face of adversity.
-Did you overreact and blame them or your employees?
+Did you overreact and blame employees?
 Did you fail to admit what happened?
 Most importantly, Did you disclose mistake’s source or cause and fix it?
 Customers will understand if you come clean and make it right.
 Think about the “Tylenol tampering” scandal of 1982 in which Johnson & Johnson took a well-reasoned and honest approach and suffered little long-term damage as a result.

 Don’t berate employees